THE REGIONAL LEADERSHIP CHALLENGE

 A california Academy for Regional Leaders

-- Who Should Apply.
-The program is open to mid-career professionals working in regional governments in California.
-Classes will be selected for diversity in life experience, geography, type of agency, and professional experience.
+Who Should Apply?
+The program is open to mid-career professionals working for regional governments.
+The class will be selected for diversity of experience in terms of personal background, professional experience, expertise, geographic location, and size and function of agency.
+Our objective is to create a class that will learn as much from each other as they will from the professional instruction.
 The class will be limited to thirty participants.

-- Application Process.
+- Time Commitment.
 The Academy is as much about the relationship between participants as it is about the instruction.
-Each participant must agree to attend all six sessions and make time available between classes for projects and other activities identified in the program agenda.
+Each participant must agree to attend all six sessions and make time available between classes for projects and other activities identified in the program curriculum.
 Group activities will be planned for the evenings during the two day training sessions.
-Participants and their mangers must sign a Participation Acknowledgement.
+Participants and their mangers must sign a Participation Agreement committing to the program’s time requirements.

 - Limited to Thirty Participants.
 The selection process is competitive; but we will also be selecting the class for diversity of experience in terms of personal background, professional experience, expertise, geographic location, and size and function of agency.
 Our objective is to create a class that will learn as much from each other as they will from the professional instruction.

 - Program Cost.
-The cost is $2950 ($2750 if your application is received by June 1), which includes all instruction and materials, meals, and group dinners/events.
+The cost is $2950, which includes all instruction and materials, lunch and selected evening meals, and group events.
 Each participant (or more likely their employing agency) is responsible for their own costs of their travel and lodging.
+We typically negotiate group rates for a hotel at each location.

 - Recognition of Completion.
 Each participant who successfully completes the program and meets the participation and group project requirements will be awarded a certificate recognizing their accomplishment that can be noted on resumes and Linked-In profiles.
 They will also go down in history as the first inaugural class of the CALCOG Leadership Academy and no doubt will be recalled to provide (3-D) holographic testimonials of their experience when the program celebrates 25 years of successful leadership training in the year 2033.

-For questions about the Academy, please contact Bill Higgins at email@example.com to schedule a phone appointment.
+For questions about the Academy, please contact Julia Johnston at firstname.lastname@example.org (Prior to July 17, contact Bill Higgins at email@example.com).